 Program C-BIO-4.b Integrated Planning for Fire Risk, Habitat Protection, and Forest Health.
 Develop a Coastal Permit process that protects coastal resources and allows for expedited review of projects related to the management or removal of major vegetation to minimize risks to life and property or to promote the health and survival of surrounding vegetation native to the locale.
-[New program, 2015]

 C-BIO-5 Ecological Restoration.
 Encourage the restoration and enhancement of degraded ESHAs and the creation of new ESHAs, and streamline regulatory processes whenever possible to facilitate the successful completion of restoration projects.
-[New policy, 2015]